-Trusted SCORE counselor Bill Lang joined us once again for an informative and engaging seminar.
+Recently we had a trusted SCORE counselor join us for an informative and engaging seminar on job search strategies.
 Seminar attendees were provided with the current elements that are crucial in order to start a successful job search.

 Some helpful information that was provided, included: